 In Surrey, it is estimated that more than a quarter of adults who drink alcohol, drink above what are considered safe levels.
 This means that they are putting themselves at risk of developing health problems in the future due to their drinking.

 Regularly drinking too much alcohol can have severe effects on your health.
 Drinking more than your recommended daily units of alcohol significantly increases your risk of developing over sixty diseases and your mental health and social life are also affected.

 Know your limits

 Surveys have shown that only 12-16% of Surrey adults are aware of the recommended guidelines for safe drinking.
-Recommended daily units for men and women differ because our body's metabolism of alcohol is also affected by our genetic make-up.
+Recommended daily units are the same for men and women because scientific studies show that health risks associated with drinking are generally the same for both genders.
 In addition, safe alcohol levels reduce as we get older.
 There are also legal and safety issues to consider when asking 'How much is too much?'.
 These include driving, operating heavy machinery, drinking during pregnancy or whilst taking medication, and under-age drinking.

 Don't Bottle It Up allows people to complete an online test, developed by the World Health Organization (WHO) in 1982 as a simple way to identify people who are at risk of harm as a result of their drinking.
 Unlike some alcohol screening tests, the test has proven to be accurate across all ethnic and gender groups.

 The test contains ten multiple choice questions on the amount and frequency of alcohol consumption, drinking behaviour and alcohol-related problems or reactions.
 On average, it should take only two minutes to complete.